 Finally, a special shout-out to a couple of rec centers in Florida for their remarkably good basketball-themed public art:

 *If you haven’t seen it yet, last month the Thunder’s Kevin Durant delivered the only basketball MVP speech likely to bring you to tears.
 It’s worth a watch.

-Rainey Knudson is the founder and publisher of Glasstire.
+Rainey Knudson is the founder of Glasstire.

 Don’t forget the Blanton’s 2012 exhibition of work by Paul Pfeiffer, “The Rules of Basketball”: http://www.blantonmuseum.org/exhibitions/details/the_rules_of_basketball